Recent News

 For further information, please contact policy@etoa.org

-ETOA monitors over 100 destinations which levy a tourist tax on day or overnight visitors, or a special tax on tourism services, e.g. Amsterdam’s VMR tax.
+ETOA monitors approx. 150 destinations which levy a tourist tax on day or overnight visitors.
 The database of tax rates is a member-only service requiring members to use their website log-in details to view.
 Information on ETOA’s lobbying position can be found clicking on ‘Read more’ below.
 ETOA also contributes to partner’s work on this topic, e.g. Group NAO’s ‘Tourism taxes by design.’

 Tour Operators Margin Scheme (TOMS)

 This is a ‘special scheme’ that applies to agents and operators packaging and selling EU tourism product.
 It remains an intelligent simplification: it shares tax benefit between destination and operator’s country of establishment; it minimises the need for multiple registration; it is relatively easy to administer.
 However, it still taxes exports to non-EU clients, partly because the service of packaging is not seen as something clients enjoy in their home country.
-As of late 2024, it is currently under review as part of a wider regulatory ‘package’ of proposals affecting TOMS, duty free sales and tax on passenger transport.
+In July 2025, a consultation on the scheme’s reform was launched.

 German VAT